vmaatta/docker-zotonic/README.md

 /srv/zotonic/priv/sites
 ```

-[^containerlocations]: The locations shown are the path inside the Zotonic
+[^containerlocations]: The locations shown are the path inside a Zotonic
 container.
 The host path may be something completely different.

 Adding data as a daughter container